anandu06dev/ng4StarterKit/README.md

 dreaded N+1 problem.
 Hence, the Web API layer not only should include hypermedia links but also application data.
 There are many
 HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.

-**» Aggregate pattern**<br/>
+**» Domain Model - Aggregate**<br/>

 @TODO [text]
 @TODO [image]

-**» View Model**<br/>
+**» View Model - Input Model**<br/>

 @TODO [text]
 @TODO [image]

 ## Services

 Singleton services are elementary artifacts in Angular applications.
-Most of the functionality that does not belong in a component would normally be located in services!
+Most of the functionality that doesn't belong in a component would normally be located in services!
 We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the Repository pattern in the meaning of pure Data Access Services or State Management Services.
+We will introduce the shared repository pattern in the meaning of pure data access services or state management services.
 We might get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.

 Following guidelines can help to facilitate scope and lifetime of providers: